- Return on Security

 The business of VC investing in public and private companies

-What's 🔥 in Enterprise IT/VC - market observations and commentary from Ed Sim, a VC investing in IT and cybersecurity for decades
+What's 🔥 in Enterprise IT/VC - Market observations and commentary from Ed Sim, a VC investing in IT and cybersecurity for decades.

-Cyber news, stories, and current events
+Cyber news, stories, broad takes, and current events

 Risky Biz News - news and in-depth commentary from security industry luminaries